orthanc-mirrors/orthanc-book/Sphinx/source/plugins/education.rst

 :ref:`whole-slide imaging primitives <wsi>` of Orthanc.

 The Education plugin requires the version of Orthanc to be above or equal to 1.12.9.
+It is released under the AGPL license.
 Note that this plugin overwrites the way users are authenticated by Orthanc.

 This development was partially funded by the `Virtual Hospital grant
 <https://www.virtual-hospital.org/>`__ at `Louvain School of